lucyscript/WebprojectDat310/REPORT.md

 # Web Application Requirements

+This is our plan for the web-project.
+There is also pictures of how the page layout is supposed to be in the folder PageIdea

 ## What does the application do?

 - The platform combines a webshop and a trading platform where users can buy and sell listed items from each other.